Community Guidelines

 You must not attack, demean, dehumanise, or incite hatred or violence against people based on protected characteristics.

 This list is intentionally broad.
-We may also protect other characteristics where the context makes clear that someone is being targeted for who they are.
+Other characteristics may also be protected where the context makes clear that someone is being targeted for who they are.

-How we categorise hate speech.
-We sort hate speech into three tiers based on severity, and each tier carries a different enforcement response.
+How hate speech is categorised.
+Hate speech is sorted into three severity tiers, and each tier carries a different enforcement response.

-Tier 2 — Statements of inferiority, contempt, and stereotyping.
-This covers content that asserts members of a protected group are inherently inferior, less intelligent, morally deficient, or otherwise lesser; that generalises negative stereotypes as inherent traits of a group; that expresses contempt, disgust, or hatred toward a group as a whole; or that uses imagery, memes, or symbols historically associated with hatred of a protected group in a celebratory or affirming way.
+Tier 2: statements of inferiority, contempt, and stereotyping.
+This covers content that asserts members of a protected group are inherently inferior, less intelligent, morally deficient, or otherwise lesser; that generalises negative stereotypes as inherent traits of a group; that expresses contempt, disgust, or hatred towards a group as a whole; or that uses imagery, memes, or symbols historically associated with hatred of a protected group in a celebratory or affirming way.
 Tier 2 content is removed and typically results in a warning for first-time violations, escalating for repeat offences.

 2.1 LGBTQ+ specific protections.
-Fluxer is committed to being a safe and affirming platform for lesbian, gay, bisexual, transgender, queer, intersex, asexual, and all other gender and sexual minority (LGBTQ+) users.
-The following are specifically prohibited as forms of hate speech.
+Fluxer is and will remain a safe and affirming platform for lesbian, gay, bisexual, transgender, queer, intersex, asexual, and all other gender and sexual minority (LGBTQ+) users.
+The following are prohibited as forms of hate speech.

 Targeted misgendering and deadnaming.
-Deliberately and repeatedly referring to a person by a gender, name, or pronouns that don't align with their gender identity, after being informed of or having reasonable access to their correct name or pronouns.
+Deliberately and repeatedly referring to a person by a gender, name, or pronouns that do not align with their gender identity, after being informed of, or having reasonable access to, their correct name or pronouns.
 This includes using someone's birth name ("deadname") against their wishes to harass, demean, or invalidate their identity.
-To be clear: this rule is about deliberate, targeted behaviour intended to cause harm.
-Honest mistakes happen.
-If you accidentally use the wrong name or pronoun and correct yourself when informed, that's not a violation.
-The focus is on persistent, intentional refusal to respect someone's identity.
+This rule targets deliberate, repeated behaviour.
+Honest mistakes happen; correcting yourself when informed is not a violation.

 Conversion therapy advocacy.
 Promoting, advertising, or providing instructions for conversion therapy or any programme, practice, or intervention that attempts to change a person's sexual orientation, gender identity, or gender expression.
 This prohibition extends to content that frames conversion practices as legitimate medical treatment, spiritual guidance, or parental responsibility.